awadasma99/awadasma99.github.io/about.md

 permalink: /about/
 ---

-Looking into experiences with different technologies.
+Rising undergraduate senior looking into experiences with different technologies.
 Strongest career interests include game development and web development.
-Ultimately looking to make a difference in the world and continously improve myself.
+Ultimately looking to make a difference in the world and continously improve myself in all things tech and beyond.

 ### More Information